yunfachi/denix/docs/src/configurations/introduction.md

 # Introduction to Denix Configurations (Flakes) {#introduction}
-The `delib.configurations` function is used to create lists of `nixosConfigurations` and `homeConfigurations` for flakes.
+The `delib.configurations` function is used to create lists of `nixosConfigurations`, `homeConfigurations`, and `darwinConfigurations` for flakes.

 In addition to all hosts, it also adds combinations of each host with every **non-`inheritanceOnly`** rice, which allows for quickly switching between rice configurations without editing the code.
 For example, if the "desktop" host is set to use the "light" rice, executing the following command: